 Recruitment based on mission or on profile: different challenges

 The process and objectives of these two types of recruitment correspond to their names:

-In the case of recruitment on mission, the IT services companies analyzes the applications and studies which ones to retain.
+In the case of recruitment on mission, the IT service companies analyzes the applications and studies which ones to retain.
 Recruitment, generally on a permanent basis, is therefore conditional on the existence of the position.
 In addition, the mission is presented and detailed to the candidate before the interview.
 In this model, the end customer is also an actor in the process validation.

-If the IT services companies does not have, strictly speaking, a position to fill and a concrete request, it can however retain a candidate whose profile interests it.
+If the IT service companies does not have, strictly speaking, a position to fill and a concrete request, it can however retain a candidate whose profile interests it.
 This is called profile-based recruitment.
 Thus, it will be based on the candidate’s background, technical skills and personality.
 In fact, the objective is simple: to recruit someone who can respond to future missions and demands.

 Recruitment on assignment

 Within the framework of the recruitment on mission, the consultant will have the possibility of choosing precisely the mission which interests him and will be presented to the customer.
 If the interview is successful, he/she will start directly on the mission concerned.
 He will have chosen both the company and the mission.

 Similarly, there is little risk for the IT service companies since this recruitment meets a concrete need and will begin at the same time as the commercial contract.
 This is an option that seems more reassuring for small and medium-sized structures.
 Indeed, this model offers more flexibility.

 On the other hand, since IT service companies works with many partners, it may happen that one of its customers may have rarer needs for specific skills.
 And in this case, if this punctual need does not meet a new demand, how to replace the consultant on a new mission?
 The risk remains.